fineprint-global/app-mining-area-polygonization/README.md

 # Mine vectorization application
 A web application to poligonize mine-areas in a given set of locations.

-The purpose of this project is to ... using R and PostgreSQL.
+The purpose of this project is to vectorize/poligonize mine-areas using R and PostgreSQL.
 There are two components, an R Shiny web application and a PostgreSQL Database (more specifically a postgis one).
-The network of those two components can be created with one single `docker-compose` command.
+The network of those two components can either be created with one single `docker-compose` command or, **the application the current setup is targeting:**, the database is set up using `docker-compose` and the application itself is **deployed via shinyproxy** in order to allow user management and password protection.

-**Disclaimer:** This app is work in progress and has not been completed.
-This means that while you can still use certain parts, the app as a whole will not work.
+As a note: We cannot yet publish our mine-location data, but you can still use this app with the database model or the [create_db_schema.sql](db/data/create_db_schema.sql) script and populate it yourself.

 ## Usage
 1. [Dependencies](#dependencies)